Doxuno

 GENERAL PROVISIONS

-Entire Agreement: This Agreement constitutes the entire agreement between the Parties with respect to the subject matter hereof and supersedes all prior agreements, understandings, and negotiations.
-Amendment: No amendment or modification of this Agreement shall be valid unless made in writing and signed by both Parties.
-Severability: If any provision is held to be invalid or unenforceable, the remaining provisions shall remain in full force and effect.
-Binding Effect: This Agreement shall be binding upon and inure to the benefit of the Parties and their respective heirs, executors, administrators, successors, and assigns.
-Waiver: The failure of either Party to enforce any provision shall not constitute a waiver of future enforcement rights.
-Counterparts: This Agreement may be executed in counterparts, including electronic counterparts, each of which shall be deemed an original.
+Entire Agreement: This Agreement constitutes the entire agreement between the Parties with respect to its subject matter.
+Amendment: No amendment shall be valid unless in writing and signed by both Parties.
+Severability: If any provision is found unenforceable, the remaining provisions shall continue in full force and effect, and the unenforceable provision shall be modified to the minimum extent necessary to make it valid.
+Waiver: Failure to enforce any provision shall not constitute a waiver of future enforcement rights.
+Counterparts: This Agreement may be executed in counterparts, including electronic counterparts.
+Successors and Assigns: This Agreement shall bind and inure to the benefit of the Parties and their successors and assigns; Assignee may freely assign this Agreement in connection with any merger, acquisition, or sale of all or substantially all of its assets.
+Binding Effect: The assignment effected by this Agreement is irrevocable and binding immediately upon execution.

 ASSIGNOR